-The focus of this task force is on increasing the support for 3D cultural heritage in Europeana and in increasing the availability of this content for use in education, research and in the creative industries.
+This Task Force focused on increasing the support for 3D cultural heritage in Europeana and the availability of this content for use in education, research and in the creative industries.

-The task force will update Europeana’s publishing framework and provide guidance and examples of good practice for cultural institutions, data creators and aggregators on publishing 3D assets.
-The overall aim is to inform, support and encourage organisations who are creating 3D media, Europeana aggregators and staff at the Europeana foundation.
+The Task Force updated Europeana’s publishing framework and provided guidance and examples of good practice for cultural institutions, data creators and aggregators on publishing 3D assets.
+The overall aim was to inform, support and encourage organisations who are creating 3D media, Europeana aggregators and staff at the Europeana foundation.

 3D digitisation of the cultural heritage has become more common in recent years.
 New tools and services have made it much easier to capture, model and publish.
 The creation of highly accurate 3D models of monuments, buildings and museum objects has become more widespread in research, conservation, management and to provide access to heritage for education, tourism and through the creative economy.
 Yet this is still a developing field and organisations that are commissioning 3D media need to make a series of choices on the type of content that is created, how it will be visualised and rendered online, and for which users.

 There has been work within the Europeana Tech community on 3D digitisation workflows and publishing pipelines (3D-ICONS.eu), on augmented and virtual reality (VI-MM.eu), on HBIM (INCEPTION.eu), on Sketchfab (Share3D.eu) and IIIF for 3D.
 But to date this work has not been reflected in the Europeana Publishing framework or the guidance available to Europeana content providers.